kokkos/kokkos-core-wiki/docs/source/API/core/initialize_finalize/initialize.rst

 * ``Kokkos::finalize`` must be called after ``Kokkos::initialize``.
 * ``Kokkos::initialize`` generally should be called after ``MPI_Init`` when Kokkos is initialized within an MPI context.
-* User initiated Kokkos objects cannot be constructed until after ``Kokkos::initialize`` is called.
+* User-initiated Kokkos objects cannot be constructed until after ``Kokkos::initialize`` is called.
 * ``Kokkos::initialize`` may not be called after a call to ``Kokkos::finalize``.

 Semantics